August 6, 1917

 He played Victor "Pug" Henry in war miniseries The Winds of War (1983) and War and Remembrance (1988).

-African Skies (1992) adventure drama series in role as Sam Dutton
+African Skies (1992) The Family Channel - Sam Dutton

 Attended Haaren High School.